danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 ### 3.2 When to use data compression?

-Compression uses more CPU and increase response time for inserts and update operations.
+Compression uses more CPU and increases response time for inserts and update operations.

 Compression reduces response time for read operations as less IO is required.

-It is recommended mainly for non changing data or data that changes unfrequently.
+It is recommended mainly for non-changing data or data that changes unfrequently.

 Estimate how much data you will save for each index using [sp_estimate_data_compression_savings](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-estimate-data-compression-savings-transact-sql)

 You must decide which compression mode to use: row or page
 - Do not use compression if saving with both modes will be insignificant.
 - Use PAGE instead of ROW if saving is significantly higher with PAGE than with ROW.
-- If you must compress data that changes constantly use ROW to reduce performance penalty.
+- If you must compress data that changes constantly, use ROW to reduce performance penalty.

 ### Demo 8.
 Partitioning and data compression